Russell-Waterhouse/blog/content/post/one_language_challenge.md

 languages like Java and Ruby and frameworks like React and Electron are *luxuries*, and beyond the initial bump of productivity the frameworks give projects in very early stages, they don't offer the productivity advantage that they claim.

+For reasons that I don't fully understand yet, there's this concept in application development that C is the language for the Linux Kernel and nothing else.
+Real applications are written in interpreted languages.
+I don't know where that started or why that started. perhaps there's something about C that fundamentally makes it bad for building applications, perhaps there's not.
+Either way, I'm going to find out for myself.

 Moreover, once I write a web app in C and a desktop app in C, unless the API that I'm building to changes (and I plan to build to fundamental API's like GLIBC and OpenGL), my projects would be done.
 They wouldn't require a dependabot setup.

+And to those security-aware folks worried about me putting a web server written in C on the open internet, let's speak plainly for a moment about the real security concerns there.
-And realistically speaking, I doubt anyone malicious looking for binary exploits in my web server written in C when they could just ransomware a big company that they got access to through social engineering, or write a bot to drop a webshell on [every internet exposed sharepoint](https://www.washingtonpost.com/technology/2025/07/20/microsoft-sharepoint-hack/).
+I doubt anyone malicious is going to be able to afford to take the time to look for binary exploits in my side project when they could just ransomware a big company that they got access to through social engineering, or write a bot to drop a webshell on [every internet exposed sharepoint](https://www.washingtonpost.com/technology/2025/07/20/microsoft-sharepoint-hack/).

+Cybersecurity is, right now, a balancing act between risk prevention, risk mitigation, and risk acceptance, and when compiling with all the security flags to prevent stack smashing and being a small side project with no monetary incentive to hack, I accept the risks I'm creating here for memory exploits.